-Students will study social problems in the playground.
-Could a solution to these problems be playing more games together?
-Students will design and build their own playground games for a meeting point.
+Students study social problems in the playground.
+They design and build their own playground games for a meeting point.

 - What kind of social problems are there in school breaks?